ximinng/VectorFusion-pytorch/README.md

 ## Licence

-This work is licensed under a MIT License.
+This repo is licensed under a MIT License.